-In fiscal 2016, we received a total of \$0.2 million from the Office of the Chief Scientist in the Israel Ministry of Economy ("OCS").
-We do not expect to receive additional grants from the OCS in fiscal 2016.
+In the six months ended December 31, 2016, we did not receive any grants from the Office of the Chief Scientist in the Israel Ministry of Economy ("OCS").
+We do not expect to receive additional grants from the OCS.
 The terms of the previous grants require us to pay royalties at a rate of 4% to 4.5% on sales of products developed under these grants, up to the total grant amount, linked to the U.S. dollar and bearing interest at an annual rate of LIBOR applicable to dollar deposits.
 Even after payment in full, we will still be required to comply with the requirements of the Israeli Encouragement of Industrial Research and Development Law, 1984 (the "R&D Law"), and related regulations, with respect to those past grants.
 When a company develops know-how, technology or products under an OCS grant, the grant terms and the R&D Law restrict the transfer outside of Israel of such know-how without the prior approval of the OCS.
 Consequently, if aspects of our technologies are deemed to have been developed with OCS funding, the discretionary approval of an OCS committee would be required for any transfer to third parties outside of Israel of know-how related to those aspects of our technologies.
 The OCS may impose conditions on any arrangement under which it permits us to transfer technology or development out of Israel or may not grant such approval at all.